 Q: Are you interested in eventually earning a bachelor’s degree?

-A: An online associate degree in information technology is the entry-level requirement for some careers in the industry.
-A bachelor’s degree gives students a deeper understanding of the business and professional applications of information technology, preparing graduates for roles with higher salaries and more responsibilities.
-Many programs allow students to transfer credits from an associate degree to a bachelor's degree, shortening the time it takes to graduate.
+A: An online associate degree in information technology qualifies holders for some entry-level IT positions.
+However, bachelor’s degree-seekers gain a deeper understanding of IT’s business and professional applications.
+Bachelor’s degree-holders often secure roles with higher salaries and more responsibility.
+Bachelor’s programs typically accept transfer credits from associate programs, shortening degree completion time.

 What Will You Learn in an Online Associate Information Technology Program?

 Students earning an associate degree in information technology complete general education and major classes.
 Courses explore foundation topics including system analysis and database concepts.
 The following section highlights five typical courses.
 Program requirements and student experiences vary among online information technology associate degree programs.
 Learners should contact their prospective school for detailed curriculum information.